 The WebLogic Scripting Tool (WLST) is a command-line scripting interface that system administrators and operators use to monitor and manage WebLogic Server instances and domains.
 You can start, stop, and restart server instances remotely or locally, using WLST as a Node Manager client.
-In addition, WLST can obtain server status and retrieve the contents of the server output log.
+In addition, WLST can obtain server status and retrieve the contents of the server output log and Node Manager log.
+For more information on WLST commands, see WLST Command and Variable Reference in WebLogic Scripting Tool.

-Using nmConnect() in a Production Environment
+Using nmConnect in a Production Environment